 - Spoil the ending.
 This isn't the time to end on a cliffhanger.
 Your synopsis should include spoilers for all your screenplay's main plot points, including the ending.
 Give your synopsis a satisfying conclusion and tie up all the loose ends that you introduced.

 The Difference Between a Synopsis, Logline, and Treatment

 Loglines and treatments are easy to confuse with film synopses.
 While these are all similar terms, a synopsis is a one-page script summary, a logline is a one-sentence script summary, and a treatment is a longer scene-by-scene breakdown of a film’s story that screenwriters use to pitch a movie idea before writing the full screenplay.

 Want to Learn More About Film?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including Aaron Sorkin, Shonda Rhimes, David Lynch, Spike Lee, Jodie Foster, Martin Scorsese, and more.